adaptris-labs/interlok-hpcc-interop/README.md

 ## Quickstart

+If you want to use localstack then you don't have to do anything, since the default values in _docker-compose.yml_ are already correct.

+If you want to use a real S3 bucket then

-Create a file __src/main/interlok/config/variables-local-docker.properties__; you just can use `variables-local.properties` if you wish, but the *-docker* variant is auto excluded in the git ignore (so you won't check your secret keys in!)
+- create a file __src/main/interlok/config/variables-local-docker.properties__; you just can use `variables-local.properties` if you wish, but the *-docker* variant is auto excluded in the git ignore (so you won't check your secret keys in!)

-This is where you'll store all your secret keys...

 ```
-amazon.access.key=My_Access_Key
-amazon.secret.key=My_Secret_Key
-amazon.region=The region you created the bucket
-amazon.s3.bucket=the target bucket name
+amazon.access.key=My Access Key
+amazon.secret.key=My Secret Key
+amazon.region=eu-west-1
+amazon.s3.bucket=my_bucket
 ```

+- comment out the `custom-endpoint` element inside the configuration.

 Then after that you can